 The India Externship Program is managed by Amy Sankaran, director of externships and pro bono programs.

-- Essay of Interest (there are no requirements as to length of your Essay, though most are around 3 to 5 pages, double-spaced)
+- There are no length requirements, though most are around three to five pages, double-spaced.

 The externship program is open to second- or third-year law students who are in good academic standing at the Law School.